 Who does Title IX share information with?

-What does USU do about student code violations discovered when reporting to Title IX?
+Does USU provide amnesty if student code violations are discovered when reporting to Title IX?

-If you seek medical attention for yourself or another person or report and incident of sexual misconduct to the Title IX office, you will not be subject to disciplinary action for a separate university policy violation, such as underage drinking.
-You should not hesitate to seek help for fear of being punished by USU when you do.
+Yes, if you report an incident of sexual misconduct to the Title IX office or the police, you will not be subject to university disciplinary action for a university policy violation, such as underage drinking.
 Read more about USU’s amnesty policy.